Skip to main content

 Use the _OpenId() method of the class to retrieve an object from persistent storage into memory for processing:

->>> yourCompany = iris.cls("Sample.Company")._OpenId(22)
+>>> your_company = iris.cls("Sample.Company")._OpenId(22)

->>> print(yourCompany.Name)
+>>> print(your_company.Name)

 Acme Widgets, Inc.

 As noted previously, many methods of InterSystems IRIS classes return status codes.
-Let’s say that you change the name of yourCompany in the example above and try to save the object.
+Let’s say that you change the name of your_company in the example above and try to save the object.
 A status of 1 indicates a successful save, but if an error occurs during the save, the status contains an encoded error string.

->>> yourCompany.Name = 'The Best Company'
+>>> your_company.Name = 'The Best Company'

->>> status = yourCompany._Save()
+>>> status = your_company._Save()

 >>> print(status)